soupi/learn-haskell-blog-generator/src/06-errors_and_files/01-either.md

 1. Make them return the same error type.
 Write an ADT that holds all possible error descriptions.
 This can work in some cases but isn't always ideal.
-   For example a user calling `parseDigit` shouldn't be forced to handle a possible case that the input might be an empty string.
+   For example a user calling `parseDigit` shouldn't be forced to handle a possible case that the input might be an empty string
 2. Use a specialized error type for each type, and when they are composed together, map the error type of each function to a more general error type.
-This can be done with the function [`first`](https://hackage.haskell.org/package/base-4.15.0.0/docs/Data-Bifunctor.html#v:first) from the `Bifunctor` type class.
+This can be done with the function [`first`](https://hackage.haskell.org/package/base-4.15.0.0/docs/Data-Bifunctor.html#v:first) from the `Bifunctor` type class

 ## Monadic interface